 The good news about airline cards is that you can usually get a great one for less than $100 in annual fees a year.
 Many of the top co-branded credit cards all come with annual fees ranging from $95 to $99.
 What’s more, there are also great airline credit cards that come with $0 annual fees.
 These credit cards are a solid deal, but be on the lookout for premium cards that can charge much more, as much as $500 or even close to $1,000 a year.
 If you’re looking to rack up rewards points without spending more, avoid the top-of-the-line co-branded cards and go for ones that charged less than $100 a year.

+The sign-up bonuses that come with these cards are usually pretty generous, but you can’t just compare numbers to get the best deal.
+In fact, this is one case where size doesn’t necessarily matter.
+Earning 30,000 bonus miles from is great, but if you can’t use it for anything other than a trip to Alaska, your miles are going to lose value fast.
 Make sure the sign-up bonus is worth it by calculating the amount of spending per day you’ll need to do to hit the bonus requirement.
 Many credit cards have a timeframe of 90 days during which you must spend a certain amount to earn a bonus, so calculate how much you need to spend per day in order to hit the bonus limit.
 You can then compare this daily spending to the bonus figure to assess how much the sign-up bonus is worth.
 If you have to go into debt or make unnecessary purchases just to earn the bonus, it's not worth it.
 But if you're already planning on making a major purchase, the sign-up bonus really is a bonus.

 How many miles you earn per dollar in specific categories is important to consider.
 It’s common practice to earn a higher earn rate for spending with the brand associated with the card.
 However, most of these co-branded cards offer a pretty low rate of one mile per dollar spent on all other categories.
 Thus, finding a credit card that offers a bigger earn rate on the categories you spend in more frequently means you’ve got a good deal.